romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationForms.rst

     Required?
         No
     Description
         Contains the list of activation conditions which are usable by all the fields of this form.
-These conditions may then be used in the activation logical expressions of a field (see “:ref:`fieldsActivation-condition`”) or a field validation.
+These conditions may then be used in the activation logical expressions of a field (see “:ref:`fieldsActivation-expression`”) or a field validation.

         For more information on this, read the chapter “:ref:`usersManual-typoScript-configurationActivation`”.